Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/MySuperpower.md

 ## Fifty Year Plan

-During my twenties I wanted nothing more than to be like others.
+During my twenties, I wanted nothing more than to be like others.
 My thirties brought me the insight that I had special abilities that few others had.
-During my forties I began to see that my entire life revolved around my special abilities and that fully developing these abilities was the key to happiness.
+During my forties, I began to see that my entire life revolved around my special abilities and that fully developing these abilities was the key to happiness.
-During my fifties I realized that every power has a corresponding weakness and vulnerability that must be addressed.
+During my fifties, I realized that every power has a corresponding weakness and vulnerability that must be addressed.

 This leads us to the following plan for your personal growth